drachenwald/dun-in-mara/events/2026/strawberry-raid-v/classes.md

 ## Classes

 The schedule for classes will be published closer to the date.
 Please stay tuned.

-If you wish to teach a class, please sign up using [this form](https://forms.gle/AqF8NAg7o4PTvxKr5)

 **Sir Helga Skjaldmær** (She/They) from the Kingdom of An Tir will be the visiting Armoured Combat trainer.